Streusel Topped Rhubarb Bars

 These multilayered Rhubarb Bars have a shortbread crust, a juicy, sweet, tart rhubarb filling, and a crumbly streusel topping!
 It’s the perfect summer treat for rhubarb lovers!!

 Since the hubby is not a fan of rhubarb, though I’m not sure if he’s ever even tasted it, I had to share these Streusel Topped Rhubarb Bars with some friends with more adventurous palates.
-I knew I wouldn’t be the only fan, and these got rave reviews!
+I knew I wouldn’t be the only fan, and this rhubarb dessert got rave reviews!

 - First, prep your pan.
 Lining with non-stick foil helps make cleanup a breeze, plus offers a built-in sling to remove the bars to a cutting board to slice.